 To qualify for a degree a student must achieve a minimum 2.00 (C) average on all University work.
 For students with transfer work, it is required that the overall average (including transfer work) be 2.00 (C) and that the average work taken at the University of North Dakota be 2.00 (C).
 Some undergraduate colleges require higher averages.
 (See requirements under specific college information.)

 All UND coursework applied to the major or minor must average 2.0 or above; all coursework applied to the major or minor including transfer work must also average 2.0 or above.
 Certain colleges or majors/minors may require a higher GPA.

 A candidate for the bachelor’s degree who enters with transfer credit must obtain from the University a minimum of 30 semester hours of institutional credit.
 Fifteen semester credits in the student’s major and four semester credits in the minor, if a minor is declared, must be institutional credit.
 Some colleges of the University may require more than 15 hours of institutional credit in the major.

 Credits earned by examination, e.g., Foreign Language Placement and Special Examination for Credit, do not count as Institutional Credit.

 Any exception to the above general degree requirements must be requested by the student at least six weeks prior to his or her expected graduation date.
 Petitions must be initiated in the office of the student’s dean.

 Formal Application for the Degree Sought

 Candidates for degrees should make online application within the first four weeks of the semester in which the student expects to receive the degree.
-The application process is online at: apps.und.edu/graduationonline.
+The application is available in Campus Connection.
 Students applying for two or more degrees to be awarded simultaneously must apply separately for each degree and receive approval from each college granting the degrees.

 Conferring of Additional Baccalaureate Degrees